coderefinery/reproducible-research/_episodes/04-cwl.md

   - `cwlVersion` indicates the version of the CWL spec used by the document
   - `class` field indicates this document describes a command line tool
   - `baseCommand` provides the name of program that will actually run (echo)
+  - `inputs` section describes the inputs of the tool, i.e. a list of input parameters.
+Each parameter includes
+    -  an identifier
-  - `inputs` section describes the inputs of the tool, i.e. a list of input parameters and each parameter includes an identifier, a data type, and (optionally) an inputBinding which describes how this input parameter should appear on the command line
+    - a data type,
+    -  (optionally) an inputBinding which describes how this input parameter should appear on the command line
   - `outputs` describes outputs of the tool (here there is no output, so the list is empty)